NgoKhanhAn/PortFolioProject-2/README.md

-# Learn to clean data in sql
+# Learn to clean data in SQL
+## Objective: To learn more about cleanning data using SQL.
+In this example I cleaned Date, fixed NULL values where it shouldn't be, separate Address and City, combine different data values like "Y, N" and "Yes, No" and finally remove some duplicate data.

 ## Dataset used:
 - <a href="https://github.com/NgoKhanhAn/PortFolioProject-2/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx">Nasville Housing Data</a>